joshuaemer/Gold-Team/README.md

  - An inventory of weapons obtained throughout the game.
  - Finite Hit Points that can be replenished by picking up certain consumables found throughout the game.

  -**Added Beta Testing Feature**: The boss now has the ablitiy to push the player out of the map.
 If this happens the camera will fade and the player will be transported back onto the map.
+However this feature can also be used to make a quick escape if needed.
+To reflect this we have removed 2 of the walls.
+Link to this issue: https://github.com/joshuaemer/Gold-Team/issues/98